ChronoKross/volunteer-backend/README.md

 ## 🚀 Getting Started

-**Remember the frontend must be running also.
+**the frontend must also be running.

 ### 1. Clone the repo